 With this new model, the IEA wants to build Iceland’s esports industry without relying on traditional methods of mass engagement, producing big tournaments, and selling advertising and media rights.

 Regarding the old model, Steinarsson explained: “you’re basically just monetising the top 0.001 percent of players and their potential fans.
 With the population density of Iceland, that wouldn’t be sustainable.”

 However, under the IEA’s model, he stated: “We have over 1,000 kids training esports two or three times a week [and] each kid is paying around $1,000 a year for training.
 That means just the training fees have created a million-dollar esports ecosystem within Iceland.”

-The IEA plans to export its expertise internationally through a software package that will guide people in setting up in esports gyms.
+The IEA plans to export its expertise internationally through a software package that will guide users in setting up esports gyms.
 The initiative looks to provide other nations with the same value and structure as those in Iceland.

 Steinarsson added: “If we can do this within Iceland, this can be done anywhere.
 If you can deliver a profit on an esports gym in a neighbourhood in the capital region of Iceland with that population density, you can do it anywhere in the world.”

 Iceland’s unique formula means they’re dreaming big for the future.
 The IEA’s mission is to become a top-five esports country in the world by 2025, according to Steinarsson.